MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 However, if you return from your leave of absence during the same calendar year you will automatically be re-enrolled in your Dependent Care FSA (if you were previously enrolled).
 You may not submit claims that you incurred during your leave of absence.
 The remainder of your contribution amount will be divided equally over the remaining calendar year pay periods.

-Re-enrollment is not automatic if your return from an UNPAID leave is after 12/31.
-Any remaining funds in your account will be forfeited due to IRS requirements.
-You may re-enroll in the Dependent Care FSA for the new year within 30 days of your return to work.
+Re-enrollment is not automatic if your return from an UNPAID leave is after December 31st.
+Any remaining funds in your account will be forfeited due to Internal Revenue Service (IRS) requirements.
+You may re-enroll in the Dependent Care FSA, for the new year, within 30 days of your return to work.

 If you are absent from employment because you are in the uniformed service, you may elect to continue your coverage for up to 24 months.
 To continue your coverage, you must comply with the terms of the FSA plan, which includes enrollment during the annual Open Enrollment period in October for the coming plan year (Jan.
 1 – Dec.
 31).
 You must pay your contributions in accordance with the options outlined above for a participant who goes on a leave of absence.